UK Music Hall of Fame: 2006 inductees

 George Martin received an honorary membership (inducted by the then British Chancellor of the Exchequer and future Prime Minister Gordon Brown).
-He then went on to conduct a special arrangement of The Beatles songs "Golden Slumbers" / "Carry That Weight" / "The End"; with the help of Johnny Borrell, Corinne Bailey Rae, José González, Roger Taylor and the London Community Gospel Choir.
-The band were also joined by Dean Tidey.
+He then went on to conduct a special arrangement of the Beatles songs "Golden Slumbers" / "Carry That Weight" / "The End"; with the help of Johnny Borrell, Corinne Bailey Rae, José González, Roger Taylor and the London Community Gospel Choir.
+The band were also joined by Dean Tidey who at the time was a touring musician with Feeder.
+That band although never a member of this particular Hall of Fame, were nonetheless later inducted into the Kerrang Radio Hall of Fame in August 2019.

 Also present at the ceremony were Patti LaBelle (performed "You Don't Have to Say You Love Me"), Nona Hendryx, Tony Iommi (Black Sabbath), Wolfmother, Jimmy Page (Led Zeppelin), Mark Hudson, Lemar, Trevor Nelson, Trevor Francis, Giles Martin, Dermot O'Leary (host), and Paul Gambaccini.

 Prince, during his induction, invited everyone over to see him live in Las Vegas but gave an apology that he could not perform live at the venue.
 Rod Stewart appeared live by satellite from Los Angeles in a Celtic shirt and accidentally dropped his award, before advising James Morrison to 'give up the fags'.

 The event has particular significance as it turned out to be James Brown's final televised recording, as he died on 25 December 2006.

 The 2006 Induction Ceremony took place on 14 November 2006 at Alexandra Palace, and it was broadcast on Channel 4 in the UK on 16 November, repeated on 18 November.
 It was shown on VH1 in the USA on 25 November.